 It thought in millenniums and the infinitesimal life-spans of quarks, and the Hunger plagued its every thought.
 The Hunger was a fundamental ache so old it predated the forming of the universe.

 It clawed at the shell of its prison, driven forward by the lamentations of its stomach.
 Soon.
 Soon it would break free, and then it would feed.

-The slow tap of claw against diamond lasted decades.
+The slow knock of claw against diamond lasted decades.
 Each knock was a promise of an end and a hope of a beginning.

 A flaw appeared where before there was none, a small fracture in an otherwise flawless, transparent piece of stone.
 Liquid magma rushed inwards, baptizing the interior with its unholy glow.
 Finally, it was free.
 It escaped the ruin of its former home and swam upward, surrounded by the red inferno of the planet’s inner core.
 The burden on its body lessened, and temperatures cooled as it climbed higher, motivated by instinct and a promise of an end to the Hunger.

-Like a hot blade cutting through flesh, it slashed its way up through the planet’s mantle and crust.
+Like a torrent of molten rock, it slashed its way up through the planet’s mantle and crust.
 Then erupted onto the surface with all the force of an active volcano.
-Under a cloud of gray ash, it unfolded its large wings and breathed in its first breath of air.
+Under a cloud of gray ash, it unfolded its great wings and breathed in its first breath of air.
 Lava pooled at its clawed feet and rained down from the sky.